The Lily Foundation supporting everyone affected by mitochondrial disease and funding research into treatments.

 See our work in action

-In 2024, 80% of patients do not have a genetic diagnosis for mitochondrial disease, and that’s simply not good enough.
-Without one, there is no chance of finding a cure, being offered treatment or simply being accepted on a clinical trial.
-And, possibly the hardest thing of all for some, reproductive options are severely limited.
+In 2024, 80% of mitochondrial disease patients still do not have a confirmed genetic diagnosis, and that’s simply not good enough.
+Without a diagnosis, there is no chance of finding a cure, accessing treatment or being considered for clinical trials.
+For many, this also means limited reproductive options, which can be one of the hardest challenges to face.

-Last year, Millie and Tony lost their beautiful baby boy, Otto, to mitochondrial disease.
-For Millie, getting a confirmed diagnosis for Otto was incredibly significant, and here she explains why.
-It’s stories like theirs that make The Lily Foundation determined to change things.
+Millie and Tony lost their beautiful baby boy, Otto, to mitochondrial disease back in 2023.
+For Millie, receiving a confirmed diagnosis for Otto was incredibly important.
+Here she shares her story and explains why having answers matters.
+It’s stories like theirs that fuel The Lily Foundation’s determination to make change.

-Help us to support parents like Millie and Tony, and improve the lives of everyone affected by mitochondrial disease.
+Help us to support families like Millie and Tony, and work towards improving the lives of everyone affected by mitochondrial disease.
+Together, we can find hope and work towards life-changing breakthroughs.

 Mito news